Rock & Robots: Rules

 -

-Weapons posing danger to audience: flame, explosives, electricity as a weapon (e.g. tasers), kinetic energy storage/transfer (i.e. spinners), drills, pressurised gas/liquid above 100psi/7 bar, sharp metal, untethered projectiles, weapons which deliberately detach, tethered projectiles with tether exceeding 30cm
+Weapons posing danger to audience: flame, explosives, electricity as a weapon (e.g. tasers), kinetic energy storage/transfer (i.e. spinners), drills, pressurised gas/liquid, sharp metal, untethered projectiles, weapons which deliberately detach, tethered projectiles with tether exceeding 30cm

 -